tsutari/ChessPulse/README.md

 Live at **[tsutari.github.io/ChessPulse](https://tsutari.github.io/ChessPulse)**.

+Note: the backend is hosted on a free tier and may take up to 60 seconds to wake up on the first move.

 ## What it does

 You play White and Stockfish plays Black.
 After every AI move a confidence score shows how good Stockfish thinks its position is, plotted on a live chart as the game goes on, and results are tracked on the leaderboard.